nocomplexity/FreeAndOpenMachineLearning/security.rst

 * System attacks special for machine learning systems.
 Machine learning offers new opportunities to break existing traditional software systems.

 * Machine learning usage threats.
 The outcome of many machine learning systems is far from correct.
-If you base decisions or trust on machine learning application you can make serious mistakes.
+If you base decisions or trust on machine learning applications you can make serious mistakes.
 This accounts e.g. for self driving vehicles, health care systems and surveillance systems.
 Machine learning systems are known for producing racially biased results often caused by using biased data sets.
 Think about problematic forms of "profiling" based on surveillance cameras with face detection.

 * Machine learning hosting and infrastructure security aspects.
 This category is not special for machine learning but is relevant for all IT systems.
 Protecting 'normal' software solutions was already a known challenge.
 But inspecting and protecting machine learning systems require besides already deep knowledge of cyber security also knowledge of nature of machine learning systems.
 And remember: Machine learning systems are not traditional software systems.
 A machine learning systems is a complete other paradigm that requires new knowledge of building a thread model to take measurements to reduce security risks.
 When manipulated training data is used when training your machine learning model it make results horrible and can be dangerous.

 So key threads for machine learning system can be seen as:

 - Attacks which compromise confidentiality
-- Attacks which which compromise integrity by manipulation of input.
+- Attacks which compromise integrity by manipulation of input.
 - 'Traditional' attacks that have impact on availability.

 Attack vectors for machine learning systems can be categorized in: